bkconrad/bryanconraddev/_posts/2024-10-18-very-specific-problems.md

 A quick note here on AI assistants.
 I haven't had many VSPs since they've been widely available, but at least in theory an AI assistant is ideal for solving them.
-They *should* have precise knowledge of these systems and the ability to identify and answer the relevant triva question.
+They *should* have precise knowledge of these systems and the ability to identify and answer the relevant trivia question.
 Unfortunately the few times I've tried this they've produced confidently wrong answers.
 Twice I was able to spot the fluent bullshit, but I have taken the bait once and wasted time by believing an AI answer.
 It's worth trying, but be highly skeptical of whatever